furrrow/mario-kart/README.md

 4. Various environmental parameters can be observed in the right-hand pane.
 It may also be useful to observe when the scenario is 'Done' for the ending condition.

-## Training Evaluation with Tensorboard
-We use Tensorboard to evaluate the training post-hoc.
+> Note: Tensorboard can be used to evaluate the training post-hoc.
 With a given training `.tfevents` data set, you can check the cumulative rewards / episode to ensure convergence.
-To install and run...
-1. Install tensorflow (contains tensorboard) if not already done. `pip install tensorflow`
-2. Put the .tfevents file in an accessible folder with NO spaces in the file path
-3. Open your python (or cmd) terminal and run `tensorboard.main --logdir`
-4. Then open `http://localhost:6006/` (or whatever localhost is recommended by tensorboard) in your browser.
-This should be the board to inspect data!

 ## Relevant Documentation
 Useful resources for the frameworks used in this project: